Skip to main content

 FAPESP

-• Researchers must abide to the rules of their home institutions and FAPESP´s pertaining long term absent periods from their activities and ongoing grants
+• Researchers must abide to the rules of their home institutions and FAPESP´s pertaining long term absent periods from their activities and ongoing Grants;

-• Requests for budget alterations will not be analyzed
+• Requests for budget alterations will not be analyzed;

 Submission

-Application
+Application procedure

-Proposals must be received by both FAPESP and Ohio State.
-Proposals which have not been submitted in both countries will not be considered for review and will not be considered for funding.
-Both FAPESP and the Ohio State will not be held responsible for incomplete registrations due to IT technical problems, communication failures, communication line congestion or other factors hindering data transfer.
-Conditional, late or submissions via postal mail, fax or email will not be accepted.
-It will not be possible to make registrations after the deadline specified in this call for proposals.
+Both FAPESP and the Ohio State will not be held responsible for incomplete registrations due to IT technical problems, communication failures, communication line congestion, or other factors hindering data transfer.
+Conditional, late, or submissions via postal mail, fax or email will not be accepted.
+It will not be possible to make registrations after the deadline specified in this Call for Proposals.

-FAPESP's communication lines are available for assistance between 9 a.m. and 4 p.m. from Monday to Friday.
+FAPESP's communication lines are available for assistance between 09:00 and 16:00 from Monday to Friday.

 Analysis and selection

-Proposals that do not comply with the terms of this call will not qualify for analysis;
+Proposals that do not comply with the terms of this call will not qualify for analysis.

 Each party will select the proposals according to its own procedures and only the proposals selected by both parties will be funded.
 A joint committee will finalize the selection process.